Providing access to credit to individuals and businesses sparks inclusivity and drives growth for the society and economy.

 Alternative data credit scoring or alternative credit scoring is the umbrella term for credit scoring using non-traditional data sources and methods.

-Machine Learning is a way to utilize modern technologies and statistical knowledge to let powerful computers find out the best mathematical model which explains given data.
+Machine Learning is a way to utilize modern technologies and statistical knowledge to let powerful computers find out the best mathematical model which produces useful insights based given data.
 It is a type of artificial intelligence wherein a computer system, with minimal human intervention, learns from data, recognizes patterns, and make decisions or predictions.

 When Machine Learning is used for the purpose of alternative credit scoring, data scientists develop a predictive model, based on hundreds of alternative data points or variables.
 Compared to the static data approach of traditional financial and socio-demographic data from a lender, credit scoring powered by Machine Learning could allow banks and other lenders to increase revenue by approving more credit invisible applicants and more applicants whose traditional credit scores paint an incomplete picture of their creditworthiness.
 This can potentially increase acceptance rates and decrease loan defaults or non-performing loans.